kowustep8719/kowustep8719.github.io/index.md

 I was admitted to Southern New Hamshire University in May 2021 and started taking some courses.
 In late 2021, I enrolled in the Computer Science program with the short-term goal of obtaining an Associate in Science in Computer Science.
 I wanted to test how my little programming skills will help me in the Computer Science program if I pursue my bachelor's.
 After completing my associate degree in March 2023, I became interested in pursuing a Bachelor of Science in Computer Science.
 I continued after the associate without taking a break in April 2023.
 This program has inspired me to pursue excellence in computer science, driving me to continually enhance my skills and knowledge in programming and application development.
 It has ignited a passion within me to explore new technologies and contribute meaningfully to the field of IT.

 While in the Computer Science Program, I've acquired numerous abilities, skills, and knowledge integral to succeeding in the field.
-One area of notable improvement has been my attention to detail and security mindset, which are essential traits for effective software engineering and development.
+Some areas of notable improvement have been computer networking, computer security mindset, software design, and my attention to detail which are essential traits for effective software engineering and development.
 Embracing organization and caution in my code development process, breaking down tasks into manageable blocks, and incorporating rigorous testing into my workflow have been instrumental in refining these skills.
 As projects increase in complexity, the importance of thorough testing becomes even more evident, ensuring the integrity and robustness of the software.
 Cultivating a tester mindset and a strong focus on security are ongoing endeavors that contribute significantly to my professional growth.

 Moreover, participating in collaborative projects within the program has allowed me to refine my communication and teamwork skills, which are essential for navigating the dynamic landscape of software development.
 Additionally, the program's emphasis on staying abreast of emerging technologies has inspired me to remain curious and continuously expand my skill set to stay ahead in this ever-evolving field.
 Furthermore, the exposure to real-world coding challenges through practical assignments has honed my problem-solving abilities and fostered a resilient attitude toward overcoming obstacles.
 Lastly, the supportive learning environment and guidance from experienced faculty members have instilled in me confidence and determination to excel in my future endeavors in computer science.